56 Brilliant Woodworking Tips for Beginners

 Simple Plywood Cutting Station

 When cutting full sheets with my circular saw, I use plastic shelving units as sawhorses.
 The height is just right and by using three of them, I can make cuts in any direction and the plywood is fully supported.
 And because the shelving units are made of plastic, I can cut right into them without worrying that they’ll damage my saw blade.
 Plastic shelves are available for $20 at home centers. — John Tinger.
-Check out these tips for making long cuts with a circular saw.

 Spare Glue Bottles from the Recycling Bin